Peter Wessels: Biography

 His best result on the professional tour was winning the 2000 ATP tournament in Newport beating German Jens Knippschild in the final 7–6, 6–3.

 He started 2006 by qualifying for the Hopman Cup tournament in Perth with Michaëlla Krajicek where the Dutch went all the way to the final only to be beaten in a very close mixed doubles by the American team of Taylor Dent and Lisa Raymond.
 Despite this, Wessels and Krajicek proved that they were a force to be reckoned with.
 At the Hopman Cup, he won 4 out of his 5 singles matches (def.
 Peng Sun, Gastón Gaudio, Todd Reid and Nicolas Kiefer; lost to Taylor Dent).
-In Mixed Doubles, they had a 3–2 record (def.
+In mixed doubles, they had a 3–2 record (def.
 Reid/Stosur, Peng/Sun, Grönefeld/Kiefer; lost to Raymond/Dent, Dulko/Gaudio).

 In June 2007 Wessels qualified for the Ordina Open grass tournament in 's-Hertogenbosch.
 Ranked 488 he caused an upset in the quarterfinals by beating the number one seeded Spaniard Tommy Robredo, in two sets: 6–3, 6–3.
 He subsequently reached the final but narrowly lost against Croat Ivan Ljubičić 6–7(5), 6–3, 6–7(4).

+Since 2024, he is coaching Sorana Cirstea.